dlvu/dlvu.github.io/sequences/index.md

             <img src="lecture05.sequences.key-stage-0059.svg" class="slide-image" />

             <figcaption>
-            <p    >When training sequence-to-label, it’s quite common to take the last hidden state as the label output of the network (possible passed through an MLP to reshape it).<br></p><p    >Thos is broadly equivalent to the global unit shown in the first video, so this does mean that the last part of the sequence likely has more influence on the outptu than the first part.
-Nevertheless, it is a common configuration.</p><p    ></p>
+            <p    >When training RNNs sequence-to-label, it’s quite common to take the last <em>hidden </em>state as the label output of the network (usually passed through an MLP to reshape it). <br></p><p    >You can also use the last output vector, of course, there shouldn't be much difference, but for some reason this approach is often taken.
+It may be useful in settings where you’re combining sequence-to-label with sequence-to-sequence.<br></p><aside    >This is broadly equivalent to the global unit shown in the first video, so this does mean that the last part of the sequence likely has more influence on the output than the first part.
+Nevertheless, it is a common configuration.</aside><aside    ></aside>
             </figcaption>
        </section>